minibits-cash/minibits_wallet/README.md

 - The ecash stored in the wallet is issued by the mint.
 You trust the mint to back it with bitcoin until you transfer your holdings to another bitcoin lightning wallet.
 - The Cashu protocol that the wallet implements has not yet received extensive review or testing.

-# Minibits Wallet

-Minibits is an ecash and Lightning wallet exploring how ₿-backed ecash can enable instant, cheap, and private value transfer.
-Ecash is issued by mints and backed by Bitcoin via the [Cashu](https://cashu.space) protocol and Lightning Network.
-Ecash is cash-like yet digital token with cheap and instant transfers and high privacy guarantees.

 ## Roadmap